No credible sources

 Most of the article conflates topical and systemic fluoride treatments, and the conclusion is no different.
 It asserts that fluoride is the “most cost-effective, fair and naturally-occurring way to keep your teeth healthy”.
 With respect to forced-fluoridation, the claims for cost-effectiveness and fairness have been debunked, so why not throw in another appeal to nature for good measure?
 The ADA has proven itself to be even more dishonest than Rupert’s slaves, which is quite an amazing accomplishment.
 That is just the start of the nonsense on the ADA website, though.

 The PR puff piece destroyed above is in the “Your Dental Health” section, but there is another PR puff piece titled “Fluoride” on the site which is in the “Issues at a Glance” section.
 The second sentence of that article, which is also unreferenced, is “As far back as 1909, when a U.S. dentist Frederick McKay commenced a 15 year study with fellow dentist A. V. Black (sic) to determine if the decay-resistant teeth of residents in one Colorado town were the result of fluoride in the water, the naturally-occurring mineral has demonstrated its efficacy in inhibiting the incidence of dental decay.”
 So we have another appeal to nature and another meaningless claim of efficacy without any supporting evidence, which is actually the second such claim on the page already, because that is also what the first sentence is devoted to.
 The collaboration of US dentists Frederick McKay and Greene Vardiman Black (G. V. Black, not A. V. Black) was for the purpose of determining the cause of mottled teeth (now referred to as dental fluorosis or enamel fluorosis) in a number of towns, homesteads, and other settlements in Colorado and elsewhere, including Italy.
-They wrote many letters to each other which are now publicly available on the Northwestern University website, and published a long journal article on the subject (Black and McKay 1916), and the idea that that their work was about supposed decay resistance is laughable, and another lie.
+They wrote many letters to each other which are now publicly available on the Northwestern University website, and published two closely related journal articles on the subject in 1916 (Black and McKay; McKay and Black), and the idea that that their work was about supposed decay resistance is laughable, and another lie.
 Many people suspected that mottled teeth were the result of some characteristic of the drinking water, and by 1916 McKay had come to the conclusion that it was due to some trace element in the water, but there is no evidence that anybody had any idea at that time that the offending substance was fluoride.
 (G. V. Black died in 1915.
-The first part of the journal article was written by Black and published in February 1916.
-The rest was written by McKay and published in May 1916.
+The first journal article was written by Black and published in February 1916, taking pages 129-156.
+The second was written by McKay and published in installments from May to August 1916.
 101 years later, the ADA is failing Ethics 101.)
 The phenomenon of mottled teeth was described as a “dystrophy of the enamel” (130), “deformities”, an “injury” (134), and a “lesion of the enamel” (477).
 The term “dystrophy” was explicitly defined in the article as follows: “The condition resulting from imperfect, defective, or bad formation of growth constitutes a dystrophy; dys– imperfect, defective, bad; trophy– growth, development.”
 (145) There is very little discussion of dental cavities in the article, with the following being the most detailed statement on the subject: “As to caries, the teeth of these children [in the Rocky Mountain area in Colorado] compare favorably with those of other communities where endemic mottled enamel is unknown.
 They have a mild climate and almost continuous sunshine during the day.
 The children are out practically every day the year round, and this in itself certainly has its effect in limiting the amount of dental caries.
 But when the teeth do decay, the frail condition of the enamel makes it extremely difficult to make good and effective fillings.
 For this reason many individuals will lose their teeth because of caries, though the number of carious cavities is fewer than elsewhere.”
 (145) (Black appears to be saying that abundant exposure to sunlight reduces caries rates.
 We now know that exposure to sunlight generates vitamin D, which is essential for dental health, but vitamin D was discovered and named in 1922 (DeLuca 2014, 2).
 Whatever his reasoning, which may well have been sound, he clearly did not attribute a relatively low rate of dental caries to mottled teeth.
 He did overlook another obvious potential reason, which is an increased awareness of dental health among affected populations, leading to changes in behaviour.)
-Reports in the same article from other endemic areas for mottled teeth either made no mention of caries, or indicated that increased susceptibility to dental decay did not appear to be part of the condition, but made no suggestion that rates of dental decay were lower in those areas than in areas in which mottled teeth were not endemic, let alone suggesting a causal relation (643-44, 785, 897-900).
-Neither Black nor McKay, nor any of their colleagues whose opinions they related or reproduced, indicated that there was any benefit to be gained from having mottled teeth, or from being subject to whatever caused mottled teeth without actually having mottled teeth oneself.
-The conclusion of the article makes no mention of caries.
+Reports in the same article from other endemic areas for mottled teeth either made no mention of caries, or indicated that increased susceptibility to dental decay did not appear to be part of the condition, but made no suggestion that rates of dental decay were lower in those areas than in areas in which mottled teeth were not endemic, let alone suggesting a causal relation (644, 785, 897-900).
+Neither Black nor McKay, nor any of their colleagues whose opinions they related or reproduced, indicated that there was any benefit to be gained from having mottled teeth.
+The conclusion of the pair of articles makes no mention of caries.
 The cause of mottled teeth was finally demonstrated by other researchers in 1931 to be fluoride exposure (Roholm 1937, 4).
 In 1939 McKay (900) had an article published which described the “complete cessation of mottling of the enamel” in Oakley, Idaho and Bauxite, Arkansas resulting from changes from high fluoride to low fluoride water supplies as a “humanitarian service”.
 In another 1939 article (Dean and McKay) he co-authored with H. Trendley Dean, Andover, South Dakota was added to the list of liberated towns.
 Unfortunately in later years he started talking about a supposed benefit of fluoride in drinking water, perhaps as a result of being corrupted or going soft in the head in old age (he was born in 1874).